mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ### Assignment And Expression Statements

-probably one of the most basic examples and one of the most frequently used ones as well
+Probably one of the most basic examples and one of the most frequently used ones as well

 ```python
 "(assignment right| right)"